hippie68/pkgrename/README.md

       - [Y]es     Rename the file as seen.
       - [N]o      Skip the file and drops all changes.
       - [A]ll     Same as yes, but also for all future files.
-      - [E]dit    Enter a new title.
+      - [E]dit    Prompt to manually edit the title.
-      - [T]ag     Enter a release group or a release.
+      - [T]ag     Prompt to enter a release group or a release.
       - [M]ix     Convert the letter case to mixed-case style.
       - [O]nline  Search the PS Store online for title information.
       - [R]eset   Undo all changes.